robintw/IWVComparison/README.md

 1. Reading the `ProjectTemplate` [documentation](blah) is recommended.
 This will explain how all of the various code files fit together.
 In brief: all of the files in `lib` are sourced when `load.project()` is run, and this means that _all_ of these functions are available to run from any other file in the project.
 The files in `src` are run manually to perform specific analyses.
 2. The actual comparison itself (data loading and temporal/spatial matching) is performed by the `.R` files in the `data` folder.
+3. The comparison process produces various temporary datasets with slightly strange names. `mlist.X` (where `X` is a comparison like `aeronet`, `radiosonde` or `ar`) is a _list_ of merged dataframes.
+Each entry in the list (keyed by station name) contains all of the merged observations for that comparison. `m.X` is basically a `concat` of the above list - ie. all observations put together.
+Having both of these allows efficient calculation of both overall and site-specific statistics. `val.X` is the final validation statistics for that particular comparison, on a site level.
-3. This work originally started as a detailed validation of the GPS data, so if only one 'side' of the comparison is mentioned then the other 'side' is GPS.
+4. This work originally started as a detailed validation of the GPS data, so if only one 'side' of the comparison is mentioned then the other 'side' is GPS.
 For example, the file `run_aeronet_validations.r` will actually run a comparison between AERONET and GPS data.
-4. Abbreviations that are used in the paper are also used in the code - for example: `AR` for AERONET-Radiosonde comparison.
+5. Abbreviations that are used in the paper are also used in the code - for example: `AR` for AERONET-Radiosonde comparison.